 Prof. Veli Mäkinen works in the areas of algorithmic bioinformatics and succinct data structures.
 Most recently he has focused on extending sequence analysis to different pan-genome representations such as directed acyclic graphs.
 Frequently used techniques include dynamic programming, reductions, stringology, and data compression.

 I am Professor of Computer Science at the Department of Computer Science of the University of Helsinki.
 My main administrative role is to be the Director of the Master's Programme in Computer Science.
 I mostly teach advanced computer science courses on algorithms and on bioinformatics.
 I am leading a research team on Genome-Scale Algorithmics.
 The team is part of Algorithmic Bioinformatics group and also contributes to the Foundations of Computational Health (FCHealth) programme of the Helsinki Institute of Information Technology (HIIT).

 Recent publications from the university database:

 Activities from the university database:

 Veli Mäkinen is Professor of Computer Science at the University of Helsinki and Vice Head of Department.
 He heads the Genome-scale algorithmics team at the Algorithmic Bioinformatics research group and is the Director of the Master's Programme in Computer Science.
 He has supervised four PhD theses and forty Master's theses.
 He is currently supervising three PhD theses.

 The new textbook works as the main material for two algorithmic bioinformatics courses taught frequently by Veli Mäkinen.
 He also teaches the general algorithms courses Design and Analysis of Algorithms, String Processing Algorithms, Data Compression Techniques, and projects and seminars related to these topics.

 Some current research interests include studying algorithms and computational complexity when moving from sequences to variation graphs in (pan-)genomics, and studying applications of different index structures related to the variants of the Burrows-Wheeler transform.

 Besides research and teaching, Veli Mäkinen has an active role in the research community.
-Some recent activities include co-chairing IWOCA 2016 and guest editing a special issue for Theory of Computing Systems, program committee memberships (WABI 2018, RECOMB 2018, MFCS 2016), and a keynote talk at the ECCB 2016 workshop on Computational Pan-Genomics.
+Some recent activities include co-chairing IWOCA 2016 and guest editing a special issue for Theory of Computing Systems, program committee memberships (WABI 2018, CPM 2019, RECOMB 2020, LATIN 2020), and a keynote talk at the ECCB 2016 workshop on Computational Pan-Genomics.